 For many, it may come as a surprise that one of the best places to catch nature’s very own theatrical performance is within the UK, along the northern reaches of Scotland.
 The optimum viewing locations include the Caithness coast, as well as Orkney, the Shetlands and the Outer Hebrides islands.

-With depots next to Edinburgh and Glasgow Airports to collect your campervan as soon as you land in Scotland, the Northern Lights are only a short drive northwards!
+With depots next to Edinburgh airports, and transfers from Glasgow airports, to collect your campervan after you land in Scotland, the Northern Lights are only a short drive northwards!
 And if you want to head to get better views from the Scottish Islands, you can take your campervan hire on most of ferry carriers.
 We recommend Northlink Ferries, which offer overnight service from Aberdeen and Scrabster ports.
 No matter how far you want to reach, your campervan will take you right there!

 2. Choose the best stay